Which areas of English must you focus on to speak fluently?

 ✓ I’m really looking forward to going to Warsaw next week

 There are so many cases whereby the gerund appears after verbs, nouns and adjectives + preposition.
-A good starting point for you is this page.
+Check out this page as a starting point.

 As ever, you need to put in many hours of study to reap the benefits.
-By putting in the hours, I mean creating as many personalised sentences as you can with the gerund after prepositions.
+Ideally, you need to create as many personalised sentences as you can containing this preposition + gerund structure.

-When you listen to a TED talk, for example, it’s no good just listening from start to finish and then moving on to another task.
+When you listen to a TED talk, for example, it’s no good just listening to it from start to finish and then moving on to another task.

-“Deep listening” involves stopping and starting a transcript and analysing the way native speakers link words with connected speech and use schwa as a method to reduce the emphasis placed upon function words, such as prepositions.
+“Deep listening” involves stopping and starting a transcript and analysing the way native speakers link words using connected speech.
+Moreover, you may analyse how these speakers use schwa as a method to reduce the emphasis placed upon function words, such as prepositions.